-We enable the poorest and most vulnerable people to work their own way out of poverty.
-We help them to save, and to build independence and financial resilience.
+We enable some of the world’s poorest people to work their own way out of poverty by providing training and microloans.
+We help them start successful businesses to build independence and financial resilience.

-By providing them with the skills and tools to start small businesses we support them to become self-sufficient for their daily needs.
-Over time the money they generate from their own effort helps to provide food security, better housing, access to healthcare, and an education for their children.
+This helps the women to become self-sufficient for their daily needs.
+As a result, over time the money they earn helps to provide food security, better housing, access to healthcare, and an education for their children.

-We encourage them to make modest savings as insurance against future crop failure, family illness and other unpredictable situations.
-Savings give them confidence in their ability to weather whatever life throws at them.
+The training we provide ensures that our clients are equipped to manage their finances and create sustainable enterprises that will help them generate an income and provide for their families.
+We also focus on informing the women on the benefits of saving and encourage them to make modest savings.
+This is to provide insurance against future crop failure, family illness and other unpredictable situations.
+Consequently, this gives them confidence in their ability to weather whatever life throws at them.

-- These women then form groups (around 15 members) and attend eight training sessions to learn about business principles, like how to budget and make a modest profit
+- These women then form groups (around 15 members).
+They attend eight training sessions to learn about business principles, like how to budget and make a modest profit.

-- The women start trading in their new businesses, often selling vegetables, trading second hand clothes or making tea and fritters
+- The women start trading in their new businesses.
+These might include selling vegetables, trading second hand clothes, or making tea and fritters.

 - After four months (on average) the women have repaid their loans and are earning a regular income.
-They can now apply for another loan to help grow their business
+As a result they can then apply for another loan to help grow their business.

-- With up to 99% of loans repaid, we use the money to help more even women start a business, meaning that a small investment goes on working time and time again.
+- With up to 97% of loans repaid, we use the money to help even more women start a business.
+Therefore, a small investment goes on working time and time again.